 Before ordering food all the time inform to the waiter not to pus MSG into the food; in Myanmar is used all most in all the restaurants especially on the street food and Chinese restaurants.

-Looking for family tours in Myanmar?
+Looking for family tours in Myanmar and traveling with children in Myanmar?
 Drop us a message.